 As a side note, the goal initially was to analyze the archetype buildings using seven scaled pairs of ground motion records along each principal axis of the structure (14 records in each direction).
 However, because of complications in scaling orthogonal pairs for the maximum direction of response when a structure has significantly different periods along the principal axes, it was decided to analyze 14 unique records independently along each principal axis-see above.
 This is permitted by ASCE 41 since requirements for considering multidirectional seismic effects are not triggered in this study-see ASCE 41 §3.2.7.
-Further, there is no guidance regarding the application of scaled ground motion pairs for the maximum direction of response when a structure has significantly different periods along the principal axes.
-Future research is needed to provide provisions on scaling and application of ground motion pairs.
+Further, there is no guidance regarding the application of scaled ground motion pairs for the maximum direction of response when a structure has significantly different periods along the application of scaled ground motion pairs.